pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 you to ignore ordering in comparisons, when required.

-NcData and NcVariable ".attributes" and ".attrvals"
+NcData and NcVariable ".attributes" and ".avals"
 ---------------------------------------------------
 The contents of the ".attributes" property are :class:`~ncdata.NcAttributes` objects, not attribute *values*.
 This is consistent with the other components, and makes handling of attributes in general easier.

-However, for most operations on attributes, it is much easier to use the ``.attrvals`` property instead.
+However, for most operations on attributes, it is much easier to use the ``.avals`` property instead.
 This accesses *the same attributes*, but in the form of a simple "name: value" dictionary.